AskarNyssan/Elements-of-Statistical-Learning/README.md

-# Jupyter notebooks for "The Elements of Statistical Learning" book.
+# Jupyter notebooks for the "The Elements of Statistical Learning" book.